examdawn/content/NEP2020/2024/BCA/3rdsem/cs/important/ImpIA2.md

 [GeeksForGeeks](https://www.geeksforgeeks.org/difference-between-ado-and-ado-net/)
 ### Q7.
 Explain about combo box control and picture box control with an example
+Already answered

 ### Q8.
 Explain Data reader and Data adapter in ADO.NET
 ### Q9.
 Explain any 4 tools and its properties from toolbox of VB.NET

+#### 1. TextBox
+**Description**: A `TextBox` control allows users to input and edit text.
+It is commonly used for forms where user input is required.

+**Properties**:
+- **Text**: Gets or sets the text displayed in the `TextBox`.
+This is the most commonly used property.
+- **MaxLength**: Sets the maximum number of characters that the user can enter.
+This is useful for limiting input, such as for usernames or passwords.
+- **Multiline**: A Boolean property that, when set to `True`, allows the `TextBox` to accept multiple lines of text.
+This is useful for comments or descriptions.
+- **ReadOnly**: When set to `True`, the user cannot change the text in the `TextBox`, making it useful for displaying information that should not be edited.

+**Practical Use**: A `TextBox` is often used in forms for input fields like name, email, or password.
+For example, in a login form, you would typically have two `TextBox` controls for the username and password.

+---

+#### 2. ComboBox
+**Description**: A `ComboBox` combines a drop-down list with an editable text box, allowing users to either select an item from a list or enter a custom value.

+**Properties**:
+- **Items**: A collection that holds the items in the `ComboBox`.
+You can add or remove items dynamically at runtime.
+- **SelectedIndex**: Gets or sets the zero-based index of the currently selected item.
+This is useful for retrieving the user's selection.
+- **DropDownStyle**: Determines how the `ComboBox` behaves.
+Options include `DropDown`, `DropDownList`, and `Simple`. `DropDownList` prevents users from entering custom values.
+- **AutoCompleteMode**: Allows the `ComboBox` to suggest items as the user types, enhancing user experience.

+**Practical Use**: A `ComboBox` is often used for selecting options from a predefined list, such as selecting a country from a list of countries in a registration form.
+It can also allow users to input custom values if needed.

+---

+#### 3. ListBox
+**Description**: A `ListBox` displays a list of items from which the user can select one or more items.
+It is useful for presenting a collection of options.

+**Properties**:
+- **Items**: Similar to the `ComboBox`, this property holds the collection of items in the `ListBox`.
+- **SelectionMode**: Determines how selections are made within the `ListBox`.
+Options include `One` (single selection), `MultiSimple`, and `MultiExtended` (multiple selections).
+- **SelectedItems**: Returns a collection of the currently selected items, allowing you to easily access user selections.
+- **HorizontalScrollbar**: A Boolean property that, when set to `True`, enables a horizontal scrollbar if the items exceed the width of the `ListBox`.

+**Practical Use**: A `ListBox` is often used to display options for selection, such as a list of available products in an e-commerce application.
+Users can select multiple items (e.g., multiple products) to add to their cart.

+---

+#### 4. PictureBox
+**Description**: A `PictureBox` control is used to display images in a Windows Forms application.
+It can show bitmaps, icons, or other types of images.

+**Properties**:
+- **Image**: Gets or sets the image displayed in the `PictureBox`.
+You can load images from files, resources, or streams.
+- **SizeMode**: Determines how the image is displayed within the `PictureBox`.
+Options include `Normal`, `StretchImage`, `AutoSize`, and `CenterImage`.
+This allows you to control how the image fits within the control.
+- **BackColor**: Sets the background color of the `PictureBox`, which can be useful if the image does not fill the entire control.
+- **BorderStyle**: Specifies the border style of the `PictureBox`, which can be set to `None`, `FixedSingle`, or `Fixed3D`.

+**Practical Use**: A `PictureBox` is commonly used in applications that require image display, such as a photo viewer or an application that showcases product images.
+For instance, in a gallery application, each `PictureBox` can display a different image, allowing users to browse through a collection.

 ### Q10.
 Explain subroutine and functions with the help of example
 ### Q11.
 Explain the architecture of ADO.NET
 ### Q12.
 What is Data set and Data Provider?